Alaa8082/FlightDelay/README.md

-Project Details:
+##Flight delay
-•	Flight delay – Determine whether or not a flight will be delayed. o	You work for a travel booking website that seeks to improve the customer experience for people whose flights were delayed. o	The company wants to let customers know, when they book their flights, if their flights will be delayed due to weather. o	You need to use ML to identify whether a flight will be delayed due to weather.
+– Determine whether or not a flight will be delayed. o	You work for a travel booking website that seeks to improve the customer experience for people whose flights were delayed. o	The company wants to let customers know, when they book their flights, if their flights will be delayed due to weather. o	You need to use ML to identify whether a flight will be delayed due to weather.